We acknowledge Indigenous peoples' unique rights, interests and knowledge in caring for land and waters.

 We engage with Indigenous communities to create positive economic, social and cultural outcomes.

 We are committed to providing employment and training opportunities for people from diverse backgrounds.

 Woodside has been part of Reconciliation Australia's Reconciliation Action Plan (RAP) program since 2009.

-Overseen by not-for-profit organisation Reconciliation Australia, RAPs require participants to publicly nominate and report on practical actions they are taking to foster reconciliation and help reduce the unacceptable life-expectancy gap between Indigenous and non-Indigenous Australians.
+Overseen by not-for-profit organisation Reconciliation Australia, RAPs require participants to publicly nominate and report on practical actions they are taking to advance reconciliation.

 Woodside was the first oil and gas company to join the program, and we continue to be recognised as a national leader in reconciliation with our fourth plan, the 2021-2025 RAP.

 Woodside's vision for reconciliation is to partner with Indigenous communities to create positive economic, social and cultural outcomes.
 It is also to reflect on our shared history, empower Indigenous voices to speak and be heard so all Australians can learn, and work together towards a better, shared future.